-So income generating property through a company, this is how it works.
+So income generating property through a company is how it works.
 The amount, which is usually the question of how much needs to be invested, is €180,000 with the property prices as we could have seen from your previous videos in the inner city of Budapest, they went down by 30%, 35%.
 I do not see a huge increase in the near future.
-So maybe this could be a time that also to buy a property.
-And then the additional advantages to get the residency permit for the whole family later on.
+So maybe this could be a time to also buy a property.
+And then the additional advantage to get the residency permit for the whole family later on.

 LADISLAS MAURICE: Okay, fantastic.
 Very interesting.
 So essentially, it can be any business that you create or buying property through that company.